App Annie: Game IQ is a taxonomy to help publishers understand mobile game categories

 - What is the core loop of the game (which helps identify the subgenre)?

-- What are the independent modifiers such as intellectual property, art style, or monetization model?
+- What are the independent modifiers, such as intellectual property, art style, or monetization model?

 Why it matters